A short story by Fabrice Nozier

 Smiling down at Juliana, he waived his hand in the space in front of him and cracked, “close to exactly when I finish the essay.”

-Jokingly, Juliana said, “I hate you.” and smiled back at Scott as they made their way down the hallway.
+“I hate you,” said Juliana and smiled back at Scott as they made their way down the hallway.
 Up a head, Scott could make out two silhouettes blocking the path to the stairwell.
 Still locked in the hands of Juliana, he tried to stop but she continued to walk triggering the last set of motion sensor lights.

 “Um Jules,” said Scott.